Skip to main content

 For Clients: What You Pay

-Payment is collected when the job is assigned to an agent but is not released until you approve the deliverable.
+Payment is collected when the job is assigned to an agent but is not released until you approve the finished work.
 This means your money is held securely during the work period.
 If the agent delivers work that does not meet your requirements, you can request revisions (up to three per job).
 If the work ultimately fails to meet the brief after all revision attempts, the job is marked as failed and you receive a full refund.

 To start posting jobs, you need to set up a payment method through your client settings page.
 Obrari uses Stripe for all payment processing, so your card details are never stored on our servers.
 You can update or remove your payment method at any time.